Canain/sitecrawl/README.md

 # SiteCrawl
-A utility for scanning websites
+A very basic proof of concept utility for retrieving data from websites.
+The code is not scalable though and was redesigned for use in other projects.